 Macadamia Salsa Fish: Macadamia nuts add a unique flavor and crunch to the salsa that tops this light fish entrée.

 Indian Spiced Tempeh Bowl: Tried tempeh yet?
-This soy-based protein source gets marinated in a flavorful marinade in this Indian-inspired dish.
+This soy-based protein source marinates in flavor in this Indian-inspired dish.

 Lisa’s Roasted Vegetable Bowl with Herb Oil: It doesn’t get much healthier than this!
 Herb-infused olive oil adds its richness to roasted veggies over spiralized beet noodles.